-- An essay on a topic assigned by the TSS program faculty.
+- An essay on a topic assigned by the TSS program faculty (see below)

-Applicants could also be required to participate in telephone interviews with program faculty.
+Applicants could also be required to participate in virtual interviews with program faculty.
 As part of the admission process to the online Ed.D. in Curriculum & Instruction specializing in Teachers, Schools, and Society, applicants will sign an admission agreement document.

 Applicants should also be aware that because of the intensive cohort nature of this program, it is highly unlikely that graduate credits beyond the master’s degree will count toward this doctoral degree.

 To summarize, you will be submitting the following (listed by how to submit):

-- IF YOU ARE NEW TO UF: Online application to the UF Graduate School (link: Online UF Grad School Application) which includes a place to type in your statement of purpose regarding your intent to earn the online EdD, a place to attach your resume/CV, and a place to enter email addresses for 3 references.
+- IF YOU ARE NEW TO UF: Online application to the UF Graduate School (link: Online UF Grad School Application) which includes a place to attach your statement of purpose regarding your intent to earn the online EdD, a place to attach your resume/CV, and a place to enter email addresses for three references.
 You will also be required to estimate your upper division undergrad GPA (please do this or you will delay admission!)

 SUBMIT ELECTRONICALLY TO UF:

-- Official transcripts of all undergraduate and graduate work (your old institutions will submit to UF directly)
+- Official transcripts of all undergraduate and graduate work (your previous institutions will submit to UF directly)